 That said, hindsight is a sample point and we can learn from it.
 However, we need to view the past objectively with its many possibilities.

 Humans are biased towards events that happened.
-We need to place emphasis on the many possible events that didn’t happened as well as the one that did.
+We need to place emphasis on the many possible events that didn’t happen as well as the one that did.

 What is the biggest risk in trading